scottcolfer/scottcolfer.github.io/_posts/2020-09-27-how-make-espresso-9barista.md

 ---
 layout: post
-title: "How to make espresso coffee with 9barista"
+title: "How to make espresso with 9barista"
 date: 2020-09-27
 ---

-# How to make espresso with 9barista
+This is a quick post on my new coffee kit, the 9barista, after several people asked about it.
+If you just want quick tips on how to use it then see immediately below.
+If you want more info on what it is, how it works, and whether it's for you then see the end of the post.

 ## Method